knative/docs/docs/eventing/broker/create-mtbroker.md

 1. You can create a broker in current namespace by entering the following command:

     ```shell
-    kn broker create <broker-name>
-    ```

-1. Optional: You can also specify an existing namespace in which to create the broker by entering the following command:

-    ```shell
     kn broker create <broker-name> -n <namespace>
     ```

+    **NOTE:** If you choose not to specify a namespace, the broker will be created in the current namespace.

 1. Optional: Verify that the broker was created by listing existing brokers.
 Enter the following command: